aurimas-darguzis/testing/README.md

 ## Test Types

-Unit Tests - Testing of individual functions or classes by mocking input and making sure the output is as expected.
+* unit Tests - Testing of individual functions or classes by mocking input and making sure the output is as expected.

-Integration Tests - Testing several modules to ensure they work together as expected.
+* integration Tests - Testing several modules to ensure they work together as expected.

-Functional Tests - Testing a scenario on the product itself (on the browser, for example) regardless the internal structure to ensure expected behavior.
+* functional Tests - Testing a scenario on the product itself (on the browser, for example) regardless the internal structure to ensure expected behavior.
+* performance
+* penetration
+* Load
+* Usability
+* A/B
+* a11y
+* ...

 ## Test Tools Types